Skip to main content

 General Manager's Corner Updates

-As we enter into the spring season, our crews aren't wasting any time putting planned maintenance activities into action!
-During the months of April through June, our crews will be performing a variety of tasks along the levees and internal drainage system such as applying herbicides, erosion repairs, mowing, weedeating, signage repairs, painting, animal burrow control, and more.
 This is also the time of year when the nicer weather draws more people outdoors for recreation.
-Most non-motorized recreation such as walking or biking is welcome on the RD784 urban levees as well as throughout the internal drainage system as long as no trespassing occurs on private lands.
+Most non-motorized recreation such as walking or biking is welcome on the RD784 urban levees and throughout the internal drainage system as long as no trespassing occurs on private lands.
 RD784 does not allow camping, horseback riding, or hunting anywhere in the District.
-Please report any unauthorized motor vehicles observed on the levees or around any District drainage laterals or detention basins immeditately to the Yuba County Sheriff's Department (530) 749-7777.
+Please report any unauthorized motor vehicles or vandalism observed on the levees or around any District drainage laterals, detention basins, pump stations, or any other infrastructure immediately to the Yuba County Sheriff's Department (530) 749-7777.

 For general weather or river forecast updates, contact the Yuba County Office of Emergency Services or visit the links below: